Manishk12/-House-Prices-Advanced-Regression-Techniques/README.md

 # My Approach
  Following approaches and techniques i applied:

-EDA with Pandas and Seaborn
+EDA with Pandas and Seaborn.
-Find features with strong correlation to target
+Find features with strong correlation to target.
 Data Wrangling, convert categorical to numerical apply the basic Regression models of sklearn use gridsearchCV to find the best parameters for each model